sfarrens/sfof/docs/readme.md

 **Input Format**

-The input file is simply a list of the main code members output files.
+The input file is simply a list of the Main code members output files.

 `e.g.`